Telč: Sights

-The historic town centre is located between the Štěpnický rybník and Ulický rybník ponds and also delimited by town walls.
+The historic town centre is located between the ponds Štěpnický rybník and Ulický rybník and also delimited by town walls.
 The historic centre is protected as an urban monument reservation and the town part of Telč-Staré Město is an urban monument zone.
 Since 1992, Telč has been a UNESCO World Heritage Site.

 The town square is a unique complex of long urban plaza with well-conserved Renaissance and Baroque houses with high gables and arcades.
 The houses have been uniformly reconstructed in the Renaissance styles and later gables and façades of some of them were individually remodelled, in most cases in the Baroque style.

-The 17th-century Renaissance château with an English-style park is one of the main landmarks of the square and whole town.
+The 17th-century Renaissance castle with an English-style park is one of the main landmarks of the square and whole town.
 One of the most valuable parts is the Chapel of All Saints with stucco decoration.
-There are several exhibition routes and the château also houses a branch of the Vysočina Museum with ethnographic, historical and archaeological collections.
+There are several exhibition routes and the castle also houses a branch of the Vysočina Museum with ethnographic, historical and archaeological collections.
+The castle with the park is protected as a national cultural monument.